rhysyim/textShotTTS/README.md

 An optional command line argument can specify the language.
 For example, `python textshot.py eng+fra` will use English as the primary language and French as the secondary language.
 The default is `eng` (English).
 Make sure that the appropriate data files for Tesseract are installed for other languages.
 A list of all supported languages can be found [here](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc#languages-and-scripts).

-The default language for the text-to-speech function is 'en' (English).
+The default language for the text-to-speech function is `en` (English).

 It is recommended to attach a global hotkey to this tool so you can run it without opening a console and typing in the command.